Sydney-Informatics-Hub/xnat-uploader/README.md

 `xnatuploader init --spreadsheet spreadsheet.xlsx`

-This initialises a spreadsheet with a single configuration worksheet
+This initialises a spreadsheet with a single worksheet with default configuration values.
+Details of the configuration are in the [section on finding files](#finding-files).

 ### Scanning for files